annihilate2479/annihilate2479/README.md

 Thank you for reading the most generic and garbage GitHub README.md to have ever existed.

 <h1 align="center">Credits</h1>
 Icons for this README were taken from the amazing project that is simple-icons!
-They are amazing, I would recommend checking them out.
+They are amazing, I recommend checking them out.